17 Signs of a Toxic Relationship—Are You the Cause?

 If you find that you're always trying to manipulate things it could be a sign of a toxic relationship.
 It’s no secret that compulsively lying to your partner is detrimental to the success of your relationship, but gaslighting takes it to a whole other level of destruction.
 Gaslighting is when you accuse your loved one of being crazy or paranoid to keep them off your trail of lies in a toxic relationship.
 “It’s a triple threat when you withhold information, lie about it, then gaslight your partner and make them think it’s them,” says Dr. Tatkin.
 “They’re damaging the relationship irreparably.”
-See if you can trust your partner using these telltale signs.
+Make sure you also know the signs of a codependent relationship.

 People who are insecure tend to sabotage a perfectly healthy relationship by overanalyzing every kiss and word or harbor irrational fears that their partner wants to break up.
 If you or your partner has these thoughts it could be a sign of a toxic relationship.
 Studies suggest that individuals with low self-esteem may be more likely to expect rejection from their partner and avoid behaviors that risk rejection, like telling their partner how they truly feel, than individuals with high self-esteem.
 If you show these signs of a toxic relationship, it may be best to take a break from the relationship to work on yourself, unless your partner is willing to help you work through your self-doubts.
 “The key to change this is to surround yourself with positive people who care for you and value you,” says Sadie Leder-Elder, PhD, an assistant professor of psychology at High Point University in North Carolina.
 “Spend your time with friends and family and not new relationships.”
 Do something that makes you feel good about yourself like a new exercise class or volunteering at your local animal shelter.
 Check out these science-approved tricks for building confidence.